Do you judge a book by its cover? What about its color?

 The idea is simple: every color represents and evokes a certain feeling.
 Therefore, color is a powerful communication tool that influences psychological reactions.

-So how exactly does this work in book cover design?
+So, how exactly does this work in book cover design?
 Let’s take a look.

 Red

 Red is about an active lifestyle, energy, confidence, and enthusiasm.
 It immediately attracts attention, sometimes signifying danger (think about all the warning signs).
-As a result, the red color increases heart rate and boosts the energy level.
+As a result, the color red increases heart rate and boosts energy levels.
+However, dark red is associated with anger, rage, and prestige, as well as passion and dominance.

-Book cover design by MiblArt
+Book cover design by Miblart

 Orange